-The amount of public-sector orders for engineering, procurement, and construction (EPC) decreased compared to the same period of the previous fiscal year, but those for operating and maintenance (O&M) for existing facilities were at the same level as other years.
-Furthermore, demand for the construction of power generation facilities using biomass fuel continued in the private sector.
-Amid such market conditions, orders received increased significantly compared to the same period of the previous fiscal year due to the steady accumulation of mainly large projects for the public sector.
+The amount of public-sector orders for engineering, procurement, and construction (EPC) increased compared to the previous fiscal year due to the impact of delays in orders from fiscal 2018, but those for operating and maintenance (O&M) for existing facilities were at the same level as other years.
+Furthermore, demand for the construction of power generation facilities using wood-based biomass fuel and industrial waste processing facilities continued in the private sector.
+Amid such market conditions, orders received decreased compared to the previous fiscal year as the level of orders received in the previous fiscal year was extremely high, despite orders received for multiple large projects.

-Sales in the EP Company for the fiscal year ended December 31, 2018 amounted to \(\frac{4}{2}\),812 million (a decrease of 10.2% from the same period of the previous fiscal year).
-The segment income amounted to \(\frac{4}{4}\),904 million (a decrease of 0.9% from the same period of the previous fiscal year).
+Sales in the EP Company for the fiscal year ended December 31, 2019 amounted to $\pm 69,505$ million (an increase of 10.7% from the previous fiscal year).
+The segment income amounted to $\pm 7,486$ million (an increase of 52.6% from the previous fiscal year).